top of page

 Dates: Summer Institute runs for 5 weeks at locations in Manhattan, Brooklyn, Queens, and Newark.

-Registration: The application cycle for Summer Institute 2024 will open in the Spring of 2024.
+Registration: The application cycle opens in the Spring.

 Eligibility: Young women and gender-expansive youth who are enrolled in high school and live in New York City or Newark.